premAI-io/state-of-open-source-ai/model-formats.md

 # Model Formats

+Current usecases for different ML models in our lives is at an all-time high and it's only going to increase, this gives rise to an ever increasing need for optimizing the models for specific usecases and unique environments it will run on to extract out the highest possible performance out of it.
+There's recently been rise of various model formats in community, and we will go through few of the most popular ones this year.

 ## ONNX
 [ONNX (Open Neural Network Exchange)](https://onnx.ai/) provides an open source format for AI models by defining an extensible computation graph model, as well as definitions of built-in operators and standard data types.
 It is [widely supported](https://onnx.ai/supported-tools) and can be found in many frameworks, tools, and hardware enabling interoperability between different frameworks.
 ONNX is an intermediary representation of your model that lets you easily go from one environment to the next.